xvnpw/ai-security-analyzer/README.md

     Final_Response --> [*]
 ```

-The application follows these high-level steps:
+The application follows these steps:

 1. **Configure Application**: Parses command-line arguments and sets up the configuration.
-2. **Internal Steps**: Iteratively processes the repository through defined steps.
+2. **Internal Steps**: Iteratively processes the repository through predefined steps.
-3. **Final Response**: Once all steps are complete:
-   - Processes the final accumulated response
-   - Formats the markdown output
-4. **Completion**: Returns the final security documentation
+3. **Final Response**: Formats and returns the final security documentation.

 ### Application Flow for `file` mode